 Blood, urine or feces

 Rinse in cold water.
 Apply hydrogen peroxide to the stain and allow it to work.
 Rinse again.
-If the stain still remains, you can try to use a it of dishwashing liquid for final stain removal.
+If the stain remains, you can try to use dishwashing liquid for final stain removal.

 I can’t tell you how many articles of clothing and household items I’ve saved because of these tips.
 I can tackle any stain my kids throw my way!